merenlab/merenlab.org/_posts/miscellaneous/2017-02-05-zhou-salmonella.md

 The study has everything.
 An exciting set of novel (from the corpse and from the Institut Pasteur collection) and publicly available (from Enterobase) data, an array of impressive methods to connect everything, and very interesting findings.
 Plus, it comes out as a pre-print first, and releases all of its data openly.

 The methods section is [here](http://biorxiv.org/content/biorxiv/suppl/2017/02/03/105759.DC1/105759-1.pdf){:target="_blank"} as a separate file, and everything in the pre-print is really neatly available.
 Including the [supplementary data](http://wrap.warwick.ac.uk/85593/), representative genomes used for the pangenomic analysis, and **most importantly the metagenomic short reads**, from which they recovered 11 bacterial genomes, as well as the Ragna genome through read recruitment (for which they used modern relatives of Paratyphi C to identify sequences specific to the Ragna genome).
 Research groups that release the entire data behind their claims like champions, even when they can clearly get away [without doing it](http://www.nature.com/nature/journal/v541/n7637/full/nature21031.html), indeed deserve a bigger thanks from the community.
-So on behalf of the science community, I hereby thank Zhou and his colleagues *bigly*.
+So on behalf of the science community, I hereby thank Zhemin and his colleagues *bigly*.

 ## One of the few impressive approaches in the study

 If you are interested in metagenomics, pangenomics, or phylogenomics, you should consider going through this study.
 I also think it would make such a great journal club material.
 There are a number of very cool approaches in it, but one of the coolest things in this study from my subjective perspective is the fact that the authors have used DNA damage estimates to tease apart contaminant metagenomic bins from the ones they are interested in.

 Probably it is quite well-known among the people who study ancient DNA, but I was utterly impressed by this technique thanks to my ignorance.
 So here is a bit more context for the ones who know about ancient DNA as much as I did until 15 minutes ago: The authors recover 11 near-complete bacterial genomes through metagenomic sequencing of the material from the corpse, assembling the resulting short reads into contigs, and finally organizing contigs into genome bins with CONCOCT.
 When you take a sample from a body that's been buried for the last 800 years it is conceivable to have *some* environmental contamination in it.
 But how to determine which genomes are contaminants from the surrounding soil, and which ones are endogenous to the body?
 How can one learn about that?
 If you think about it this is quite a challenging question.
 But it seems there is a very smart way of solving this puzzle: deamination (which is a hydrolysis reaction that removes an [amine group](https://en.wikipedia.org/wiki/Amine){:target="_blank"} from cytosine and turns it into uracil).
 It turns out the passing of time takes its toll on DNA molecules through deamination.
 Which, in the context of this study, makes endogenous DNA contain *more* deaminated cytosines towards the end of each fragment, compared to the DNA fragments that comes from relatively recent day organisms.
 Isn't this absolutely brilliant?
 No?
 You are not surprised?
-Well, the beauty of being a computational person in life sciences is that you get to enjoy things life scientists learned when they were undergrads.
-Yeah.
-It is like all of a sudden you realize there is a thing called a "movie", and people made many of them for years and years, there is even a top 250 list for them on IMDB, and you haven't yet seen any of them.
-OK.
+Well, the beauty of being a computational person in life sciences is that you get to enjoy things life scientists have learned probably when they were undergrads.
 While I was trying to better understand this phenomenon, I run into [this lovely paper](http://www.pnas.org/content/104/37/14616){:target="_blank"}, in which the relationship between ancient DNA and deamination was probably shown for the first time.
 Here is a very good sentence from its abstract:

 <blockquote>
 (...)
 Here we analyze DNA sequences determined from a Neandertal, a mammoth, and a cave bear.
 We show that purines are overrepresented at positions adjacent to the breaks in the ancient DNA, suggesting that depurination has contributed to its degradation.
 We furthermore show that substitutions resulting from miscoding cytosine residues are vastly overrepresented in the DNA sequences and drastically clustered in the ends of the molecules, whereas other substitutions are rare (...)